-A gentle blend of stretching and massage, Myofascial release therapy uses hands-on manipulation of the entire body to promote healing, release and pain relief.
-The therapy is based on the idea that poor posture, physical injury, illness and emotional stress can throw the body out of alignment and cause its intricate web of fascia to become tight and constricted.
+A gentle blend of stretching and massage, Myofascial release therapy uses hands-on manipulation of the body to promote healing, release and pain relief.
+The therapy is based on the idea that poor posture, physical injury, illness and emotional stress can throw the body out of balance and cause its intricate web of fascia to become tight and constricted.

 Myofascial release is fast gaining recognition as a powerful and effective complimentary therapy in traditional healthcare, in which specialised physical and manual therapy is used for the effective treatment and rehabilitation of soft tissue and fascial tension and restrictions.